hanauert/Hausarbeit-GenAI/README.md

 Before executing code, set your working directory individually.

 ## Run code in Google Colab
 Execute following code (.ipynb) in Google Colab.
-Upload the data into Google Drive home directory (/MyDrive).
+A link to acess the data via Google Drive is provided in the paper.
+Set working directory accordingly.

 The gold_annotation_script.py is a script for easier annotating newspaper paragraphs and does not need to be reproduced.